pandas-dev/pandas/doc/source/user_guide/basics.rst

 object conversion
 ~~~~~~~~~~~~~~~~~

-pandas offers various functions to try to force conversion of types from the ``object`` dtype to other types.
+Pandas offers various functions to try to force conversion of types from the ``object`` dtype to other types.
 In cases where the data is already of the correct type, but stored in an ``object`` array, the
 :meth:`DataFrame.infer_objects` and :meth:`Series.infer_objects` methods can be used to soft convert
 to the correct type.